bn-satvik/OCR-Comparison-Project/README.md

 - Install dependencies for each project:

 ## How to Run
--cd to PaddleOCR / Tesseract OCR / EasyOCR / DocTr -pip3 install -r requirements.txt
+- cd to PaddleOCR / Tesseract OCR / EasyOCR / DocTr
+- pip3 install -r requirements.txt
--python3 main.py
+- python3 main.py